If you struggle to put together a content marketing plan that keeps you on-track, you’re not the only one.

 The recent Grammarly/ Google Docs combo is a dream come true for writers!
 It fixes up your shoddy grammar directly in Google Docs.”

-Even on days where I think my grammar and spelling is on-point, Grammarly tells me it’s not–and gives me the chance to fix it before it’s pointed out by my clients.
+Even on days where you think your grammar and spelling is on-point, Grammarly tells you it’s not–and gives you the chance to fix it before it’s pointed out by clients.

 Over to you…